sdcrokon90/Brawl-Stars-QR-Codes-Unlock-Rewards-and-Enhance-Your-Gameplay/README.md

 Follow the Prompt – After scanning, a link will appear.
 Click on it to claim your rewards or join an event.

-# Where to Find Brawl Stars QR Codes
+# Where to Find B-r-a-w-l S-t-a-r-s QR Codes

 1. Official Supercell Promotions

 Supercell periodically releases QR codes through their official channels: <<<dfsdsfdsfasdfdsafsd>>>

-Brawl Stars website
+B-r-a-w-l S-t-a-r-s website

 Official social media pages (Twitter, Facebook, Instagram, YouTube)

 In-game announcements

-2. Brawl Stars Esports Events
+2. B-r-a-w-l S-t-a-r-s Esports Events

 Supercell frequently organizes esports events and championships.
 These events often feature QR codes that: